hassey13/Checkers-React/README.md

 Trello link for upcoming features - https://trello.com/b/k7XxN4el/checkers

-Interesting experience to not use Redux to get a true feel for React but alas, as complexity grows Redux integration may be coming!
+Interesting experience to not use Redux to get a true feel for React but alas, as complexity grows Redux integration is coming!
+Status in refactor-prep branch